Myron Lawrence: Legal career

 After reading law and passing the Massachusetts Bar, Lawrence practiced law in Belchertown, Massachusetts, until his death on November 7, 1852.

 Family life

 On March 28, 1824, Lawrence married Clarissa Dwight, daughter of Colonel Henry Dwight and Ruth Rich.
+They had three children, including Sara (1827-1912), an antislavery activist and writer during the Bleeding Kansas period of the 1850s.
+When her husband Charles L. Robinson was took office as Governor of Kansas in 1861, Sara became the inaugural First Lady of Kansas.

 Public service

 Lawrence served in the Massachusetts House of Representatives in 1827-1828 and 1849-1850, in the Massachusetts Senate in 1835-1839, 1844–46 and 1852, as the President of the Massachusetts Senate from 1837 to 1840, and as a member of the 1844 commission on the Boundary line between Massachusetts and Rhode Island.

 Death

 Lawrence died in Belchertown, Massachusetts, on November 7, 1852.